llahti/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Then i implemented dropout on fully connected layers to preven over fitting.

 After this i begin to experiment with data preprocessing where i implemented image grayscaling and normalization where image mean is adjusted to zero and range is limited to -1...1.
 This image preprocessing was one of the key steps to make model training faster.

+Last modification wasto replace ReLU units with ELUs as those are working well without batch normalization.
+Also ELUs train faster.

 If i would change something i would do data preprocessing as a first step as it is one of the most important things to make model successful.
 Then bit more thought need to be put to neural net structure.
 Perhaps multi-stage structure would be reasonable.
 One other possibility is to use already made models such as Inception-V3 or similar.